streamr-dev/network/packages/client/README.md

 ### Importing `streamr-client`
 To use with react please see [streamr-client-react](https://github.com/streamr-dev/streamr-client-react)

-If using typescript you can import the library with:
+If using TypeScript you can import the library with:
 ```js
 import { StreamrClient } from 'streamr-client'
 ```
-When using Node.js you can import the library with:
+If using Node.js you can import the library with:

 ```js
 const { StreamrClient } = require('streamr-client')